 Although little is generally known about terpenes, these compounds are present in cannabis in huge numbers.
-They work synergistically in complex ways with cannabinoids and other solvents in marijuana to give the user the effects they experience.
-This article tells you all about the role of terpenes in marijuana and how you can use them for your benefit.
+They work synergistically in complex ways with cannabinoids and other solvents in cannabis to give the user the effects they experience.
+This article tells you all about the role of terpenes in cannabis and how you can use them for your benefit.

-Although humans have been scientifically exploring the potential of terpenes for healing, we have only recently begun delving into their role within the world of marijuana.
-Terpenes may be responsible for many of the medicinal benefits experienced by marijuana users.
+Although humans have been scientifically exploring the potential of terpenes for healing, we have only recently begun delving into their role within the world of cannabis.
+Terpenes may be responsible for many of the medicinal benefits experienced by cannabis users.
 In fact, terpenes from many other plants are used regularly for their therapeutic value.